fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ### Check for outdated gems

 You can use `bundle outdated` to check outdated gems in your current bundle.
 While `bundle outdated` is quite useful it doesn't give us details relative to our own `Gemfile`.
-In Ombu Labs we like to use  [next_rails](https://rubygems.org/gems/next_rails/versions/1.0.0) because this gem will give us a set of tools to check for outdated gems, check incompatibilities, and even bootstrap an upgrade project.
+At OmbuLabs we like to use  [next_rails](https://rubygems.org/gems/next_rails/versions/1.0.0) because this gem will give us a set of tools to check for outdated gems, check incompatibilities, and even bootstrap an upgrade project.

 ### Automated updates
 [Dependabot](https://dependabot.com/) is a bot that will open a PR in your Github repository whenever a dependency is outdated.
 Dependabot was acquired by Github and it's now free of charge.